denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 This is expected behaviour.
-It's responsibility is to divide the input string every time a separator occurs in that input string.
+Its responsibility is to divide the input string every time a separator occurs in that input string.
 When you pass in an empty string it'll never find a separator and thus return that string.

 Let's quote the specification: